rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 [^unhappy]: Interesting youtube: [Why Do So Many Programmers Lose Hope?](youtube.com/watch?v=NdA6aQR-s4U)

 You may want to think about _working memory_ and _cognitive loads_ as something akin to _RAM_ in a computer.
-What is an equivalent of the CPU cost?
+What is the equivalent of a CPU cost?
 In this post I use _cognitive effort_, the usage of this term is not very consistent[^effort] in the literature.

 [^effort]: See the discussion in [A Computational Analysis of Cognitive Eﬀort](https://www.researchgate.net/publication/220963754_A_Computational_Analysis_of_Cognitive_Effort).
 The term _cognitive cost_ is typically used to mean a negative impact on a cognitive function induced by stress and the usage is also not very consistent, I am avoiding its use.